 Parameter Description

 Output

-Video Format Allows you to choose one of the following movie formats: • QuickTime ProRes Movie (.mov): The Apple QuickTime format.
+Video Format Allows you to choose one of the following movie formats: QuickTime Movie (.mov): The Apple QuickTime format.
 This is the default export format and is recommended for its portability, and also because it allows you to choose among several video codecs.

-- On Windows, Apple QuickTime must be installed to allow Harmony to export QuickTime movies.
-You can configure the export of QuickTime movies to use any codec that is compatible with QuickTime, including H.264, MPEG-4 and Animation. - On macOS, Harmony uses Apple AVFoundation to export QuickTime movies, which allows you to export using codecs such as H.264, Apple ProRes 422 and Apple ProRes 4444, among others. - If you are looking to export a QuickTime movie with transparency, be sure to choose a codec that supports encoding with an alpha channel. - On GNU/Linux, Harmony uses the OpenQuickTime library to export QuickTime movies.
-This only allows you to export videos in non-proprietary formats such as Motion-JPEG, Photo JPEG, PNG or Uncompressed (RGB). - H.264/MPEG-4 (.mov): A simple movie format that uses the H.264 codec, which is supported by most web browsers.

-- Using this format does not require additional software.
+NOTES On Windows, Apple QuickTime must be installed to allow Harmony to export QuickTime movies.
+You can configure the export of QuickTime movies to use any codec that is compatible with QuickTime, including H.264, MPEG-4 and Animation.
+On macOS, Harmony uses Apple AVFoundation to export QuickTime movies, which allows you to export using codecs such as H.264, Apple ProRes 422 and Apple ProRes 4444, among others.
+If you are looking to export a QuickTime movie with transparency, be sure to choose a codec that supports encoding with an alpha channel.
+On GNU/Linux, Harmony uses the OpenQuickTime library to export QuickTime movies.
+This only allows you to export videos in non-proprietary formats such as Motion-JPEG, Photo JPEG, PNG or Uncompressed (RGB).
+H.264/MPEG-4 (.mov) : A simple movie format that uses the H.264 codec, which is supported by most web browsers.
+NOTES Using this format does not require additional software.
 However, if this is the first time you export a movie in H.264/MPEG-4 format, you will be prompted to download the OpenH264 library from Cisco.
-Simply click Yes when prompted, and Harmony will automatically download the library, then export the movie. - There are no encoding options for this format. - This format supports resolutions of up to 4096×2304.
-Each dimension must be a multiple of 16 pixels. - Audio exported in this format is encoded in PCM 16-bit stereo, 22.05 kHz. - Windows Media Video (.wmv): The native format for Windows Media Player.

-- Windows Media Video (.wmv) files can only be exported on Windows. - Video players and editors on non-Windows systems can generally not open Windows Media Video (.wmv) files.
+Simply click Yes when prompted, and Harmony will automatically download the library, then export the movie.
+There are no encoding options for this format.
+This format supports resolutions of up to 4096×2304.
+Each dimension must be a multiple of 16 pixels.
+Audio exported in this format is encoded in PCM 16-bit stereo, 22.05 kHz.
+Windows Media Video (.wmv): The native format for Windows Media Player.
+NOTES Windows Media Video (.wmv) files can only be exported on Windows.
+Video players and editors on non-Windows systems can generally not open Windows Media Video (.wmv) files.
+Output file The full path and file name of the movie file to export.